arnold-c/PhD-Dissertation/chapter_4/outbreak-detection_manuscript.typ

 == Discussion

 The performance of an outbreak detection system is highly sensitive to the structure and level of background noise in the simulation.
-Despite the mean daily noise incidence set to equivalent values between the dynamical and Poisson-only simulations, drastically different results are observed.
+Despite the mean daily noise incidence being set to equivalent values for the dynamical and Poisson-only simulations, drastically different results are observed.

 Under the assumption that non-measles febrile rash is relatively static in time (Poisson noise scenarios), imperfect (RDT-like) diagnostics can perform as well, if not better than perfect (ELISA-like) tests at moderate to high testing rates, and at a fraction of the cost @brownRapidDiagnosticTests2020.
 However, if it is expected that the noise is dynamic, imperfect tests cannot overcome their accuracy limitations through higher testing rates, saturating at c.
 74% accuracy, relative to 93% achieved with perfect tests.